Ericsson/paf/README.md

 and 'logging', it also requires the 'enum' module, which is not standard for Python 2.

+In case a server configuration file is used, and also for running the test cases, the Python 'yaml' module is needed.

 In addition, the Pathfinder server depends on the Extensible Connection-oriented Messaging (XCM) library, in the form of libxcm.so.